gregsadetsky/blog/_posts/2025-04-29-i-will-cheerlead-the-fuck-out-of-your-project-for-a-0-1-equity-stake.md

 one core truth is that any interesting work is full of anxiety-inducing unknowns, and that your idea is probably extremely awesome. that's not a blanket statement, i have to see your idea first. but most ideas are - and most ideas that people care about a lot are a lot more awesome than they think.

-that's it. i'm not sure how the 0.1% equity comes into the picture - maybe you sell $10k worth of some product and you give me 0.1% of that which is ten dollars (i.e. you can get me a drink). it's a fair deal. if you make a million, then i get $1000. if you make a billion, then i get $100k. if you make a trillion, then i get $100 million. the money was never the point.
+that's it. i'm not sure how the 0.1% equity comes into the picture - maybe you sell $10k worth of some product and you give me 0.1% of that which is ten dollars (i.e. you buy me a drink). it's a fair deal. if you make a million, then i get $1000. if you make a billion, then i get $100k. if you make a trillion, then i get $100 million. the money was never the point.

 ---